xerc/mac-install-guide/faq/change-ruby-version/index.md

 ### Set Ruby version with asdf on Mac

 With asdf, you can specify a default version of Ruby in your home directory.
-Create a file `~/.tool-versions` with a text editor or set the `~/.tool-versions` file with a command `asdf global ruby 3.0.0` (for example).
-You can also create a `.tool-versions` file within any project directory with the command `asdf local ruby 3.0.0`.
+Create a file `~/.tool-versions` with a text editor or set the `~/.tool-versions` file with a command `asdf global Ruby 3.1.0` (for example).
+You can also create a `.tool-versions` file within any project directory with the command `asdf local Ruby 3.1.0`.
 Changing into the directory will automatically switch Ruby and any other languages you specify.

 ### Set Ruby version with chruby on Mac